astropy/astropy/docs/development/pd/internals.rst

 Internals
 *********

-This section will provide a look into some of pandas internals.
-It's primarily intended for developers of pandas itself.
+This section will provide a look into some of astropy internals.
+It's primarily intended for developers of astropy itself.

 Indexing
 --------

-In pandas there are a few objects implemented which can serve as valid containers for the axis labels:
+In astropy there are a few objects implemented which can serve as valid containers for the axis labels:

 * :class:`Index`: the generic "ordered set" object, an ndarray of object dtype